Navid200/xDrip/docs/Dexcom/SubsequentG7.md

 #### **Transitioning to the New Device**
 When your current sensor stops working (after its 10.5-day period ends or earlier), proceed with the following steps:

-1- If you haven’t already disabled the secondary phone, do so now by disabling collection on it.
+1- If you haven’t already disabled the secondary phone (or variant), do so now by disabling collection on it.
 Wait 15 minutes.
 2- Carefully peel off the old sensor without accidentally removing the new one.
 Store the old sensor inside a metallic box or move it at least 10 meters away to avoid interference.
 3- On your main phone, follow the instructions under the heading “Establishing Connectivity” [here](./G7.md) to connect to your new device using the pairing code of your new G7.
 <br/>